ErrorTzy/writings/papers/PhDApps/Draft_4.md

 Second, I believe Hall's argument from AA's alternative mathematical structure is on the right track.
 But the move from AA to a generalized claim about grounding is too quick.
 If the argument from AA holds, then it shows that information about *mathematical* structure may not reveal some deep metaphysical structure of reality.
 It does not follow that, reality has no metaphysical structure at all.

+### Rethinking Hall's position

+Hall's position: everything is captured by modality.
+There is no grounding structure beyond necessary connection.
+It is true that an iconic feature for grounding to be hyperintensional and "post-modal".
+But there are still some grounding relation that can be captured by modality.
+Here I need to clarify what I mean by grounding.
+In Hall's discussion, grounding simply is just the relation to analyze fundamentality.
+But this is not incontrosversial.

+But some grounding relation can

 's position: What can mark out anything distinctively metaphysical at all?
 Notice that, the official ontology that the grounding theorist adopt is easy ontology: everything that we can talk about, including abstract entities or fictional objects, trivially exists==Schaffer citation; and footnote on easy ontology==.
 Therefore, even if grounding is epistemic, it would be true to say that grounding relation exists.
 To say grounding isn't "distinctively metaphysical" seems to